hed-standard/hed-specification/docs/source/03_HED_formats.md

 In general, the `Event-context` group is not included in annotations, but is generated by tools during downstream event processing.

-### 3.2.7.
+### 3.2.9.
 Sidecars

 A sidecar is a dictionary that can be used to associate tabular file columns and their values with HED annotations.

-This type of dictionary allows HED tools to assemble HED annotations for each row in a tabular file.
-For tabular files representing experimental events, these rows represent time markers on the experimental timeline, and the assembled events for the row represent the annotations of what happened at that time marker.
+The rows of tabular event files represent time markers on the experimental timeline, and the assembled events for the row represent the annotations of what happened at that time marker.
+A sidecar containing annotations associated with the columns of such an event file allows HED tools to assemble HED annotations for each row in a tabular file.

 The rows of tabular files representing other types of information can also be annotated in the same way.

 HED sidecar validation assumes that the dictionary is saved in JSON format and complies with the [**BIDS sidecar**](https://bids-specification.readthedocs.io/en/stable/appendices/hed.html) format.

-#### 3.2.7.1.
+#### 3.2.9.1.
 HED sidecar entries

-In order to support HED, a sidecar must have "HED" as a key in one or more second-level dictionaries.
+In order to support HED, a sidecar must have `"HED"` as a key in one or more second-level dictionaries.
 A BIDS sidecar is dictionary with many possible types of entries, three of which are relevant to HED.
+These entries all have `"HED"` as a key in one or more second-level dictionaries.

 ````{Admonition} Three types of JSON sidecar entries of interest to HED tools
 - **Categorical entries**: are associated with a particular event file column and provide